rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 \page
 # Spells
 .
 Here is a list of all spells, sorted alphabetically

-###  Goodberry
-<div class="spell-tags">plant wild summon</div>
-*1st Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Duração:** instantâneo.
-___

-Up to 10 berries appear in your hand and are infused with magic for the duration.
-A creature can use its action to eat one berry.
-Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
-The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.

-- **cost:** description.

 ### Abençoar Alimentos
 <div class="spell-tags">holy sacred plant no wild</div>